 4. The Dash Back Home

 OK, so we’re near the end of Ferris Bueller here.
-The fun has been had, but it's getting late and Ferris soon realizes that he risks getting caught out by his parents upon their return from work.
-In a mirthful and madcap sequence, he has to sprint back home.
+The fun has been had, but it's getting late, and Ferris soon realizes that he risks getting caught out by his parents when they return from work.
+In a mirthful and madcap sequence, Ferris has to sprint back home.
 Towards the end of the clip, we see that Ferris very nearly gets seen by his Dad (Lyman Ward) as they end up side-by-side.